USA Students' Guide

 • internationally recognised courses and qualifications

-• proximity and strong links with the Asia-Pacific region, the fastest growing economic region in the world
+• strong links with the Asia-Pacific region, the fastest growing economic region in the world

 • cheaper study and living expenses compared to many other countries